DragorWW/cypress-element/README.md

 ### Motivation

-Today real app usually work on one of frameworks: React, Vue, Agular.
-All popular frontend framework base on two concepts: composition structures and idea of everything is a component.
+Today real apps usually work on one of the frameworks: React, Vue, and Agular.
+All popular frontend frameworks are based on concepts: composition structures and the idea of everything is a component.
-We can use same ideas in tests for real app, and take benefits of this.
+QA can use the same ideas in tests and take benefits of this.

+`cypress-element` allows you not to think about the implementation.
+You can focus on business use-case checks

 ### Examples